Have equity in your home? Want a lower payment? An appraisal from Medina Appraisal Company can help you get rid of your PMI.

-It's largely understood that a 20% down payment is accepted when getting a mortgage.
-Because the risk for the lender is often only the difference between the home value and the sum outstanding on the loan, the 20% supplies a nice buffer against the costs of foreclosure, selling the home again, and natural value variationsin the event a borrower doesn't pay.
+It's typically known that a 20% down payment is the standard when purchasing a home.
+Because the risk for the lender is usually only the remainder between the home value and the sum outstanding on the loan, the 20% supplies a nice cushion against the costs of foreclosure, reselling the home, and regular value variationsin the event a purchaser doesn't pay.

-Lenders were taking down payments as low as 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
-How does a lender manage the additional risk of the small down payment?
-The solution is Private Mortgage Insurance or PMI.
-This supplementary policy takes care of the lender in the event a borrower is unable to pay on the loan and the worth of the house is less than the loan balance.
+During the recent mortgage boom of the last decade, it became widespread to see lenders requiring down payments of 10, 5 or often 0 percent.
+How does a lender handle the additional risk of the low down payment?
+The answer is Private Mortgage Insurance or PMI.
+PMI takes care of the lender in case a borrower doesn't pay on the loan and the value of the house is lower than what the borrower still owes on the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How homeowners can avoid bearing the expense of PMI
+How can homebuyers keep from bearing the expense of PMI?

-It can take many years to reach the point where the principal is only 20% of the original amount of the loan, so it's important to know how your home has increased in value.
-After all, all of the appreciation you've achieved over the years counts towards abolishing PMI.
-So why pay it after your loan balance has dropped below the 80% mark?
-Your neighborhood might not be reflecting the national trends and/or your home might have gained equity before things calmed down, so even when nationwide trends hint at plunging home values, you should realize that real estate is local.
+It can take many years to arrive at the point where the principal is only 20% of the initial amount of the loan, so it's essential to know how your home has appreciated in value.
+After all, every bit of appreciation you've achieved over the years counts towards removing PMI.
+So what's the reason for paying it after the balance of your loan has fallen below the 80% mark?
+Even when nationwide trends hint at falling home values, realize that real estate is local.
+Your neighborhood might not be following the national trends and/or your home may have secured equity before things cooled off.

-A certified, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a tough thing to know.
-As appraisers, it's our job to recognize the market dynamics of our area.
-At Medina Appraisal Company, we're experts at pinpointing value trends in Brunswick, OH, Medina County and surrounding areas, and we know when property values have risen or declined.
-Faced with figures from an appraiser, the mortgage company will generally eliminate the PMI with little effort.
-At which time, the home owner can retain the savings from that point on.
+The hardest thing for almost all homeowners to know is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can surely help.
+As appraisers, it's our job to understand the market dynamics of our area.
+At Medina Appraisal Company, we're experts at identifying value trends in Brunswick, OH, Medina County and surrounding areas, and we know when property values have risen or declined.
+When faced with information from an appraiser, the mortgage company will often do away with the PMI with little trouble.
+At that time, the home owner can enjoy the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: